How to pass mechanical reasoning tests

 This occurs when force is used to compress or elongate a spring.
 When that force is removed, the spring returns to its original state.

-In a mechanical reasoning test, always assume the spring in question works in a linear fashion, that is to say that in doubling the force applied, it will stretch or compress by twice as much.
+In a mechanical reasoning test, always assume the spring in question works linearly, that is to say, that in doubling the force applied, it will stretch or compress by twice as much.

 Example springs question